• Check out the results of the Techtree Contest #19!

 • Agility doesn't give armor, only attack and movement speeds, meaning armor is only gained from specific items, and agility heroes can't rely on their natural stats to survive.

-• The experience is also gained anywhere on the map from all of the sources (meaning that a creep killed on the top lane will give experience both to the bottom lane's hero and to the jungler, if they're alive of course).
-This puts big emphasis of the jungler role, who can remain useful to the team even if he farms non-stop (which is usually detremental to the team in other LPGs).
-Due to that players can also choose one of two jungle intensities before the start of the match - Wild or Mild - effectively deciding whether the match has a jungle role at all or not.
+• Talking about experience - it is gained anywhere on the map from all of the sources (meaning that a creep killed on the top lane will give experience both to the bottom lane's hero and to the jungler, as long as they're alive).
+This puts big emphasis of the jungler role, who can remain useful to the team even if he farms non-stop (which is usually detremental to the team in other LPGs), and laners must also sometimes sidestep their lane to farm nearby jungle camps.

 • Each team has an invulnerable Miner at the start of the game on the sides of middle forest, which gives 5 gold each 5 seconds to every player.
 At 5-minute mark, each miner becomes vulnerable, and teams can try to kill enemy miner, capturing its gold income for themselves for at least the next 2 minutes - during this time, a new invulnerable miner is placed, which then becomes vulnerable again for an enemy team to re-capture.